mariamnousseir/Data_Structure-linked-list_project/README.md

 # Data_Structure-linked-list_project
 # Milestone 1: Implemintation of the data structure for the program
-A C++ Singly‑Linked List Implementation for the Stack
+A C++ Linked List Implementation for the Stack

 # Author: Mariam Nousseir (ID: 900182741) did the following: